skial/haxe.io/src/wwx/2014/Juraj Kirchheim.md

 ## How did you get started with Haxe?

-For a couple of years AS2 + PHP was my main language stack.
+For a couple of years AS2 and PHP was my main language stack.
 And particularly PHP was killing me.
-Haxe was really exciting and I had finally managed to transition my commercial work with haxe/php.
+Haxe was really exciting and I had finally managed to transition my commercial work with Haxe/php.
 Oh the irony.

 ## What problem does Haxe solve for you?